iota-community/treasury/specifications/treasury-tech-proposal.md

 ## Firefly
 ### View Proposals
 * User navigates into the voting tab
-* User can view existing proposals which Firefly has uploaded via the API call or the proxy discussed below from the Github master branch.
+* User can view commencing/holding proposals which Firefly has retrieved from IF's Amazon S3 bucket.
-    * Note, Firefly gets proposals from the master branch proposals/ folder and check if it exists on the node.
+    * A sync tool (in control of IF) gets proposals from the master branch proposals/ folder and syncs them into S3 bucket.
+    * Retrieved proposals within Firefly are checked and validated against the node.
 There might be a scenario where it's not uploaded to nodes yet.
 We will have to define how to handle this situation.
-So Firefly would need to communicate with its connected node if the node is aware of the proposal
+Firefly would need to communicate with its connected node if the node is aware of the proposal
-      * Firefly must periodically check for new proposals and at Application start
+      * Firefly must periodically check for new proposals and at Application start.
-* By default, users only see upcoming/in progress proposals
+* By default, users only see commencing/holding proposals
-* They can filter and see ended ones (history)
-     * Note: This needs to be discussed and defined from where this data will be sourced, or if Firefly stores it internally / locally
 * User should be able to easily identify proposals still pending their vote
 * User can easily open proposal on the Treasury Website to access fully history (i.e. pre-approval) via a provided link (button etc)
 ### Submit Vote